Ph.D. Candidate, University of California San Diego, Communication 2013 – Present

 - Weekly section on “Interpretive Strategies” - politics and political economy of representation through film and media.

-- Weekly section on the “Introduction to Communication” - the history of communication technology, scholarship and social theory.
+- Weekly section on the “Introduction to Communication” - history of communication technology, scholarship and social theory.

 - Weekly section on “Situated Practices” - the structural forces of communication and social practices.